iTwin/itwinjs-core/README.md

-﻿imodeljs-common
+﻿imodeljs-core
 ==========

-imodeljs-common contains the base apis for accessing iModels.
+imodeljs-core contains the base apis for accessing iModels.